waywardphilosopher/parami/src/data/blog/Practice/2026-03-22-philosophy-as-practice-11.md

 Do you have a cat?
 A dog?
 Think about the non-humans that you know, and what you can learn from them about the arts of happiness.
 Is there any sense in which ‘living like a dog’ (or a cat, or whatever other animal you might think of) might conduce to greater happiness?
 Write for 7 minutes.

-## The Art of Living in Accord With Nature

-We talked about desires when we explored Epicurus, and the way some desires are natural and easily fulfilled, and some unnatural.
-So what does it mean to live naturally?
-And should we try to do so (remember that for Xunzi, goodness is not natural, but artificial: the very worst thing that we can do is live in accord with nature).

-Let's try thinking about this non-verbally.
-After all, one thing that makes us distinct from other animals is that we have very complex language, so maybe thinking non-linguistically will help us reimagine this.

-> What does it mean to live **a natural life**?
-Draw an image of what you imagine.

 ## Discussion

 In groups, let's discuss the following: